relab/thesis-proposals/2022/snarl-concurrency-arch.md

 To repair missing data chunks, Snarl traverses the lattice to find redundancy chunks that can help to repair data chunks.

 The primary goal is to design the concurrency architecture for the repair algorithm over the lattice data structure.
-The secondary goal is to integrate the lattice-based repair algorithm with Snarl's Merkle tree structure to allow for efficient lookup.
+The secondary goal is to integrate the lattice-based repair algorithm with a decentralized storage system, where elements have a hierarchical dependency on retrieval due to being encoded in a Merkle tree.

 ### Tasks / Milestones